 All of the Programmes are noted for:

 - excellent examination results at all FRCR examination levels

 - support for less than full time training across the LETB

 - availability of consultant job opportunities within the LETB boundaries

 There are easily accessible airports both within Yorkshire and surrounding counties and excellent rail and road links to the rest of the UK with ferry links from Hull to mainland Europe.
 Yorkshire and North Lincolnshire have an extensive coastline, whilst inland there are three of our national parks (the Peak District, the Yorkshire Dales and the North Yorkshire Moors) all within easy commuting distance of some of our major city centres.
 This allows an easy balance to be struck between work/city life and outdoor pursuits and is a factor in a notably high proportion of our trainees choosing to stay in Yorkshire for consultant posts at the end of their training.

 Quality of life in Yorkshire is cited by most of our current trainees as the foremost reason for choosing to train in Yorkshire.
 The cost of living is relatively low in Yorkshire compared with much of the rest of the UK.
-This is despite our major conurbations having thriving financial, cultural, sporting and shopping centres with excellent night life and restaurants.
+This is despite our major towns and cities having thriving financial, cultural, sporting and shopping centres with excellent night life and restaurants.

 Hull is the smallest programme, with around twenty trainees, based in and around Hull and York in North and East Yorkshire.
 This programme provides excellent pastoral care for trainees with lots of direct hands on experience provided by a highly motivated consultant body.
 There are good sub-speciality training opportunities in the later years especially in head and neck and interventional radiology.
 There is a thriving academic department of radiology.